Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool collects all inputs needed for an LLM to draft or refresh Google Ads creative for a single campaign.
-It specifies the return object structure and distinguishes from sibling tools like google_ads_landing_page_analyze and google_ads_rsa_assets_analyze.
+The description clearly states the tool's purpose: 'Collect every input an LLM needs to draft or refresh Google Ads creative for a single campaign'.
+It specifies the exact output structure and differentiates from sibling tools by naming alternatives (google_ads_landing_page_analyze, google_ads_rsa_assets_analyze).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.